MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 ### Firewall Ports for Mesh immersive spaces

-In addition to the endpoints above, Mesh also requires the following outgoing ports to be opened in your firewall:
+In addition to the endpoints listed above, Mesh also requires that outgoing traffic be allowed to IP addresses in the "AzureCloud" service tag over the following protocols and ports:

 - TCP ports 80, 443